Mastodon Democranomic

 Democranomic is a serious tabletop game.
 Not so serious that laughing is forbidden.
-It’s a game played towards a serious goal.
+Rather, it’s a game played towards a serious goal.
 The goal is for players to make a group-chosen, real-world project or organization.
 They could make something small like a one-time board game party or film screening, or a reoccurring discussion group or lunch club.
-Alternatively, they could choose to create something bigger like a street theater troupe, a group trip, a service club or a community festival.
-They could even choose to make a cooperative business like a restaurant, housing coop or charter school.1 Playing a democranomic is a way for people to democratically identify and develop a common interest.
-These are “serious” goals because, unlike other tabletop games which largely exist in players’ imagination, a successful democranomic brings some imagination to life.
+Or they could choose to create something bigger like a street theater troupe, a group trip, a service club or a community festival.
+The ambitious could choose to make a cooperative business like a restaurant, housing coop or charter school.1 Playing a democranomic is a way for people to democratically identify and develop a common interest.
+These are “serious” goals because, unlike other tabletop games which largely exist in players’ imagination, a successful democranomic uses players' imagination to specifically and intentionally organize part of the real-world.

 The name “Democranomic” is a combination of the words “democracy” and “nomic”.
 Democranomic is a type of nomic, one used to democratically forge a real-world project.
 What is a nomic?
 A philosopher named Peter Suber invented a game called Nomic where it is a move to change a rule of the game.
 It is a game of self-amendment in which all players can redefine the rules of play.2 In Suber’s original rule set3, each player’s turn has two parts: First, the player can propose a rule-change.
-Second, the player roles a die and collects its points towards the goal of being the first to reach 100 points.
+Second, the player rolls a die and collects its points towards the goal of being the first to reach 100 points.
 About this goal, Suber said, “this rule is deliberately boring so that players will quickly amend it to please themselves”.4 His initial rule set also requires that proposed rule changes pass a vote of the players to be adopted.
 In this way, the goal can be changed (it’s just a rule after all), but only to something the players support.
-Like a nomic, a democranomic uses it rules to describe how to make other rules, but democranomics go further and use its rules to also specify coordinating actions that the group carries out to bring their chosen goal into sustained existence.
+Like a nomic, a democranomic uses its rules to describe how to make other rules.
+But a democranomic goes further and also use its rules to specify coordinating actions that the group carries out in their attempt to realize their chosen goal into existence.

 Describing Nomic as a “game” makes it an easy way of both understanding and actually building a small-scale participatory democracy.
 Compare a nomic with the common understanding of a generic tabletop game.
-In a regular tabletop game, players gather together and take turns doing structured actions towards some game-defined goal in a shared imaginary context, all within fixed sacrosanct rules.
-Nomics are similar to this definition in two ways.
-First, a nomic can be constructed so that players work either competitively (like Risk or Chess) or cooperatively (like Pandemic or Forbidden Island) towards a goal.
-A democranomic is both competitive and cooperative as players attempt to constructively collaborate while possibly advocating different visions and paths forward.
-Second, a nomic starts by using a turn mechanism, which democratically gives all players an equal chance to take an action to influence the shared context.
-In an important contrast to tabletop games, a few of which allow limited game-controlled modification of some rules (like Fluxx, Red7 and Anomicrazy), a nomic allows the full player-controlled modification of all rules.5 When the rules are all player-defined, and specify both how to define a goal and how to unify towards making that goal real, to succeed the players must co-create an acceptable “knowledge of how to combine”.6
+Generally, in such games players gather together and take turns doing structured actions towards some game-defined goal5 in a shared imaginary context, all within fixed sacrosanct rules.
+Nomics have a similarity and a difference to this definition.
+Similarly, a nomic starts by using a turn mechanism, which democratically gives all players a nearly equal chance to take an action to influence the shared context.
+Differently, although some tabletop games allow limited game-controlled modification of some rules (like Fluxx, Red7 and Anomicrazy), a nomic allows the full player-controlled modification of all rules.6 Ideally, players of a democranomic will use rule-making to coalesce around making their goal real.
+Through the game’s rules, they try to co-author a “knowledge of how to combine”7.
+The idea of democratically unifying is simplified when it’s seen as just playing a turn-based game of proposing and voting on self-coordinating rules.

 When a democranomic starts, players should understand that it is an experiment, and one that very well may fail, especially due to losing participants.
 Players are always free to stop playing, especially as the time and effort commitments become more clear, or if the goal starts heading in a direction they do not find interesting.
 Players may also attempt to split the group if multiple popular but incompatible goals emerge.
-In fact, splitting the group to following different goals could be a good thing, since it creates additional democranomics with players pursuing more-satisfying goals.12 Since Democranomic is meant to be a cooperative and humane game, rules against leaving or splitting the group should never be made (or respected if made).
+In fact, splitting the group to following different goals could be a good thing, since it creates additional democranomics with players pursuing more-satisfying goals.13 Since Democranomic is meant to be a cooperative and humane game, rules against leaving or splitting the group should never be made (or respected if made).
 The group only stays together voluntarily, based on shared interest and trust, not on coercion.
-A democranomic’s rules are meant to organize, not force.
-But what to do if a player does not respect the organization specified by a rule?
+A democranomic’s rules are meant to organize not force, with an exception of graduated sanctions14 for those who do not play by the group's rules.
+It's possible a player will choose to disrespect and disregard a rule.
 What if a rule says “Only the person holding the tennis ball may speak”, and Bob willingly and repeatedly chooses to interrupt the tennis ball holder even after many reminders of this rule?
 In such cases, where a player clearly and continually ignores rules, the group is justified in temporarily or permanently removing the player in a democratic group-built way.
-A democranomic’s success depends both on the players finding ways to work together, and on the reciprocal trust between the players and the group.13
+A democranomic’s success depends both on the players finding ways to work together, and on the reciprocal trust between the players and the group.15

 (Starting with the rules: 1.
 Each player takes turns proposing one rule change, such as an addition, alteration or removal of a rule.
 2. All rule proposals are immediately voted on with a show of hands.
 Those getting 50% or more are passed).